What is Tai Chi?

 Tai Chi Chuan translates as “the Way of Supreme Harmony”.
 It is the most practiced exercise in the world and has passed the test of time.
 The legends about the origins of Tai Chi Chuan lead us back to the Taoist Master Chan Sang Feng who lived in China in the 13th century and was a founder of Tai Chi Chuan or what we now call Tai Chi.

-Who can benefit from Tai Chi practice?
+Who can benefit from Tai Chi Chuan practice?

 For most people in present times the “enemy” is stress, overwork and a generally unhealthy life style.
-We know Tai Chi is effective in combating these forces as it has long been realized in Eastern Medicine.
+We know that Tai Chi exercises is effective in combating these forces as it has long been realized in Eastern Medicine.

 In addition, toned muscles, increased vitality, as well as improved flexibility and better posture will be complemented by a clearer mind, positive attitude, increased confidence and general sense of well-being.